-The interim Head of Law and Governance out lined the review of capacity she was undertaking in the Legal and Democratic Services Department and the steps she was taking to progress the backlog.
+The interim Head of Law and Governance outlined the review of capacity she was undertaking in the Legal and Democratic Services Department and the steps she was taking to deal with the backlog.
 She also provided details about the hearings that were to be arranged and a programme for training and mediation in respect of a local council about which a large number of complaints had been received.
-She had made additional resources available within the Democratic Services section and introduced a fortnightly review of cases and was rationalising the preparation of templates and guidance for the different processes involved.
-She had some concerns about the capacity within the Legal Services department and outlined how she proposed to address this with the assistance of the Committee.
-She said that the Interim Assistant Chief Executive, Legal and Democratic was investigating the provision of additional resources to deal with the matter.
-The Committee expressed the areas that were of most concern to it regarding dealing with complaints and the impact that this was having upon its reputation.
-It was agreed that the Chairman should write to the Chief Executive about the matter.
+She had made additional resources available within the Democratic Services section, had introduced a fortnightly review of cases and was rationalising the preparation of templates and guidance for the different processes involved.
+She had some concerns about capacity in the Legal Services Department and outlined how she proposed to address this with the assistance of the Committee.
+She said that the Interim Assistant Chief Executive, Legal and Democratic, was investigating the provision of additional resources to deal with the matter.
+The Committee expressed concern that the handling of complaints was now adversely affecting its reputation.
+It was agreed that the Chairman should be in contact to the Chief Executive about the matter.